charludo/barely/docs/plugins.md

   meta:
-    modular: a list of subpages, if your page is modular ...: all page specific yaml configuration
+    modular: a list of subpages, if your page is modular
+    no_render: set to true if the page should not be rendered ...: all page specific yaml configuration
     ...: global variables from metadata.yaml
     ...: these get **unpacked, so you can use them directly in a template!